Shaunavon, Saskatchewan: Oil

 In 1938, Shaunavon became the oil distribution centre for all plants within a 30-mile radius, as decided by the B.A.
 Oil Company.

 In 1942 the Tide Water Associated Oil Company was interested in the region of south-west Saskatchewan for the development of oil.
 The discovery of oil in the region was in 1952 and the initial production came from Delta field, Dollard and Eastend.

 Dollard, approximately 13.4 km west of Shaunavon, was rated as one of the province's best oil wells in September 1952.
 In November 1952, the company announced that two more wells would be drilled in this area.
 With this discovery of oil, Shaunavon experienced a population boom and an increase in housing.
 In March 1954 Tide Water's 15th well was drilled in Dollard medium gravity oil field.

 The early 1950s was a great year for the oil industry in south-western Saskatchewan.
 In March 1953, Saskatchewan's oil reserves were at 124,000,000 barrels, increasing from 21,000,000 from 1951.

 Industrial Park

 In 1981, Shaunavon began developing 65 acres of serviced land for the Shaunavon Industrial Park.
 The park is located on the west side of Highway No. 37.
 This highway connects Shaunavon to the United States and the Trans-Canada north at Gull Lake.
 The extremities included electrical, natural gas and water services.
 The first park development was Foothills Pipelines (Sask.)
 Ltd.

 In 1983, land sold for $8,500- $9,500 an acre, marketed by SEDCO (Saskatchewan Economic Development Corporation).
 In 2011, empty lots were created and ranged from $20,000- $50,000, depending on size.
-Oil-field based companies are the main parties interested in the industrial property.
-Today the industrial park is home to a wind turbine that powers the Crescent Pont Wickenheiser Centre.
+Oil-field-based companies are the main parties interested in the industrial property.
+Today the industrial park is home to a wind turbine that powers the Veren Wickenheiser Centre.